o19s/quepid/UPGRADING_RAILS_NOTES.md

 * Right now we support creating a snapshot with no docs.
 WHY?
 Look at `snapshots_controller_test.rb` __handles empty list of docs__.
 * DONE (added a replacement_scorer_id param which will let us clean up some stuff in production Quepid).
 Interestingly we have on the /api/scorers (`scorers_controller.rb`) a *force* param that isn't used by the front end, that forces deleting a scorer.  i fixed the tests but left the code...
 * DONE We must figure out if a case MUST have a scorer or NOT!
 We have all sorts of odd logic.  leaning towards if we have a future with N scorers, then it doens't have ot have one!  and that you don't get forced with a default.
-* When starting a new case, no Movie Search case name is set...
+* DONE (no issue!)
+When starting a new case, no Movie Search case name is set...
-* DONE Okay, we pass around a try_id from the front end, however it's actually a try_number!
+* DONE (Now we use try start with 1, and the wizard works!).
+Okay, we pass around a try_id from the front end, however it's actually a try_number!
 * rip out exgtra dev analystics stuff
-* export of general and detail from js doesn't work.
+* DONE (no issue!) export of general and detail from js doesn't work.
+* Look at session in home_controller, do we use it???